- To build products that users enjoy using

 I have extensive knowledge of the ‘Rails Machine Stack’, in the sense of all the tools and services that enable day-to-day work to happen:

-- I periodically review backups, including fixing backups on hosts that that are failing, calculating capacity, reallocating, and improving visibility.
+- I periodically reviewed backups, including fixing backups on hosts that that are failing, calculating capacity, reallocating, and improving visibility.

-- I am the primary maintainer and contributor of all Rails Machine open source projects.
+- I was the primary maintainer and contributor of all Rails Machine open source projects.

 - I made massive improvements to moonshine & many plugins, to significantly reduce the amount of manual work that has to happen for managed deploys.